jakespracher/Snapchat-Swipe-View/README.md

 2. [Make sure your project supports swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html)

+3. If you are using Storyboards, ensure you have an arbitrary initial view controller set in your storyboard.
+If you use the code in step 4, the middle view controller will always be shown first, so this is needless but you will get an error if you don't do it.

-3. In your App Delegate:
+4. In your App Delegate:
 ```swift
 func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject : AnyObject]?) -> Bool {
     // ...